bbauska/UofM-Inter-with-JavaScript/readme.md

 </p>
 So, what should you do next then?
-Well, I hope you continue to practice your skills, because unlike HTML, and CSS, and some other components of web design, with JavaScript, if you don\'t use it, you\'re absolutely going to lose it.
+Well, I hope you continue to practice your skills, because unlike HTML, and CSS, and some other components of web design, with JavaScript, if you don&apos;t use it, you&apos;re absolutely going to lose it.
 You lose these ideas.
 You forget about checking the console.
 You forget about the logical errors you made earlier.
-What you can do now, if you want to make sure you\'re still keeping your skills sharp, is think about joining a meet up, or offering your skills as a TA at different workshops.
+What you can do now, if you want to make sure you&apos;re still keeping your skills sharp, is think about joining a meet up, or offering your skills as a TA at different workshops.

-You might also want to consider learning jQuery. jQuery is an extremely powerful and popular programming language that\'s built up from the basics of JavaScript.
+You might also want to consider learning jQuery. jQuery is an extremely powerful and popular programming language that&apos;s built up from the basics of JavaScript.
 However, I always encourage my students to understand just at least the nuances of JavaScript before you jump into jQuery because it can make your learning curve so much easier.

-Of course, the other thing I must mention is that if you want to do more, I hope you\'ll join us in our Responsive Design course that we\'re doing in this Web Development for Everybody specialization.
-So, whether you\'re done and you hope to never code again, or you\'re really excited and you want to do more, I can\'t say anything else but thank you for joining me in this course.
+Of course, the other thing I must mention is that if you want to do more, I hope you&apos;ll join us in our Responsive Design course that we&apos;re doing in this Web Development for Everybody specialization.
+So, whether you&apos;re done and you hope to never code again, or you&apos;re really excited and you want to do more, I can&apos;t say anything else but thank you for joining me in this course.
 And thank you to everyone who was on the message boards mentoring each other and encouraging each other.
 Good luck.